galaxyproject/galaxy-hub/content/ftp-upload/index.md

 If you are completely new to FTP transfers you might benefit from reading a [wikihow](https://www.wikihow.com/Use-FTP) page about it.

 To get started using FTP with Galaxy, you'll need to have registered a regular Galaxy account.
+If you are signed-in to Galaxy using a third-party identity and you do not have a Galaxy password please use the reset password option in the login form with your email to create a password for your account.

-Once registered, you can initiate an FTP connection in your preferred FTP client.
+Once you have a username and a password, you can initiate an FTP connection in your preferred FTP client.
 Please see the [comparison](https://en.wikipedia.org/wiki/Comparison_of_FTP_client_software) of available FTP clients.

 ## Upload with a client